 How do I get an appointment?

 Children can be referred to our services by their GP or the consultant at their local hospital.
-For information about getting or making a referral see our referrals page.

 Changing or cancelling your appointment